-Another example: Project management: Although, I have quite a bit of expertise in that area and it’s a great way to make money online, I don’t like it.
-It’s nothing that I’m passionate about, so on the long run it wouldn’t make me happy.
+Another example: Project management: Although I have quite a bit of expertise in that area and it’s a great way to make money online, I don’t like it.
+It’s nothing that I’m passionate about, so in the long run, it wouldn’t make me happy.

 And that was indeed my first and most successful digital nomad job.
 I started writing for a radio station a few years back and later created content for different websites and blogs.
 I have found my clients mainly in Facebook groups and on freelance platforms.